vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Raycasting/Layer Masks.md

 #### Use bit shifting
 Use bit shifting to manually create a mask using layer indexes.
 :::
+Then pass that mask to the correct parameter of the raycast.

 [I would like to learn more about bitmasks.](../Physics/Bitmasks.md)

 ---